Ireland is a country of beautiful and diverse landscapes.

-Ireland is a country of diverse landscapes, where you’ll see rugged coasts lined with glacial-era limestone and vast peninsulas made up of sandy white beaches and verdant rolling hills.
-When you tour Ireland, you also get to enjoy modern cityscapes, Georgian architecture and delicious Irish food and drink.
+Here you’ll see rugged coasts lined with glacial-era limestone, vast peninsulas made up of sandy white beaches, and green hills that roll off into the distance.
+In Ireland you also get to experience modern cityscapes, Georgian architecture, and delicious Irish food and drink.

-- Discover the best places in the Emerald Isle on one of these top Ireland vacation packages
+- Discover the must-see sights on one of these top Ireland vacation packages

 No trip to Dublin is complete without a visit to the Temple Bar District.
 As soon as you enter the famous quarters, you’ll hear live music from the many bars and pubs, as well as buskers on the street.